 Quality Attributes of ML Components

-As part of decomposing the system into components, designers need to identify the quality requirements for individual components necessary for the overall system can meet its requirements.
-At the same time, components may create challenges in that certain qualities may be difficult to achieve, if at all, influencing other system design considerations.
+When decomposing the system into components, designers need to identify for each component which quality requirements are necessary to achieve the requirements of the overall system.
+At the same time, some components may have inherent qualities that make it difficult or even impossible to achieve the system requirements—in such cases, the overall design needs to be reconsidered.
 With the introduction of machine learning, software engineers need to understand the common relevant qualities of ML components and what expectations are realistic, and data scientists should be aware of what qualities might be relevant for the rest of the system, beyond just model accuracy.
-In this chapter, we survey common qualities of interest and how to identify constraints and negotiate tradeoffs – both for individual ML components and for the system as a whole.
+In this chapter, we survey common qualities of interest and how to identify constraints and negotiate trade-offs—both for individual ML components and for the system as a whole.

 Scenario: Detecting Credit Card Fraud